SignalFlagZ/RPi3_Switchable_HOTSPOT/README.md

 Open /etc/network/interfaces in editor.

-Search line "map YOUR_ESSID1" .
+Search line 'map YOUR_ESSID1' .

-Replace YOUR_ESSID1 to your essid.
+Replace 'YOUR_ESSID1' to your essid.

-Also replace YOUR_ESSID2,YOUR_ESSID3... if you want.
+Also replace 'YOUR_ESSID2','YOUR_ESSID3'... if you want.

 1. Configure HOTSPOT